blitz-js/blitz/USER_GUIDE.md

 <br>

-## How You Can Help
+## You are invited to help — let’s build the future of web dev together! 🤝

+Blitz is just getting started, and it's going to take an entire community to bring it to fruition!

+How you can help:

-1. Tell others about Blitz!
+1. Tell others about Blitz
 2. Report bugs by opening an issue here on GitHub
 3. Send us feedback in the [Blitz slack](https://slack.blitzjs.com).
 4. Contribute code.
 We have a lot of issues that are ready to work on!
 Start by reading [The Contributing Guide](https://github.com/blitz-js/blitz/blob/canary/CONTRIBUTING.md).
 Let us know if you need help.
 5. Any way you want!
-We totally appreciate any type of contribution, such as documentation, videos, blog posts, etc.
+We totally appreciate any type of contribution, such as documentation, videos, blog posts, etc. If you have a crazy idea, feel free to run it past us in Slack! :)

 <br>